Faazil/100-days-of-devops/challenges/week-09/day-62.md

     kubectl exec -it secret-devops -c secret-container-devops -- cat /opt/cluster
     ```

-    > You can see secret data, running pods and execute the command to verify the secret is placed inside the container
+    > You may see secret data, running pods and execute the command to verify the secret is placed inside the container

 ## Good to Know?